ringcentral/integration-blog/_posts/2019-03-30-build-js-library-with-webpack-ringcentral-c2d.md

 ## Summary

-In this article, we share about how to build and publish a JS library.
-For more, you can also get full codes in this [repo](https://github.com/ringcentral/ringcentral-c2d).
+In this article, we demonstrated how to build and publish a JS library.
+If you want to find out more, you can also get the full [repo](https://github.com/ringcentral/ringcentral-c2d) with all the code.